PiErr0r/algo/Algorithms_and_Data_structures_Wirth/chapter02_notes.md

 > TODO:
 > Go over sequence sorting once again for better comprehension

-use `cc chapter02.c helpers.c sorting.` to compile chapter02 code
+use `cc chapter02.c helpers.c sorting.c` to compile chapter02 code

 ## Simple sorts
 Insertion sort - when found item which is smaller than previous go down the list and insert it in the place where it isn't smaller than the previous item